microsoft/FabricRTIWorkshop/docs/workshop.md

 8. Then, click the copy icon at the end of **Connection string** to copy it to a notepad.
 It must be visible in order to copy it.

 ## 5. Import Data Generator Notebook
 1. Import the notebook file [Generate synthetic events.ipynb](<https://github.com/microsoft/FabricRTA-Retail/blob/main/notebooks/Generate%20synthetic%20events.ipynb>) to generate events using streaming.
-From Github, click the "Download raw file" icon on the top right.
-Then proceed to import the notebook file to your Fabric workspace.
+2. From GitHub, click the "Download raw file" icon on the top right.
+3. Then proceed to import the notebook file to your Fabric workspace.
 ![alt text](assets/fabrta8.1.png)
 ![alt text](assets/fabrta8.2.png)